Gunnison, Colorado: Founding

+Late 19th century

 With the mining boom, Gunnison began to see an increase of people around the 1870s.
 Along with the miners coming in, ranchers and farmers were among the others that led to the Ute people becoming forced out of the area.
 The mining camps in Gunnison and around the county reportedly produced about 130,000 ounces of gold from the beginning of the gold rush through 1959.
 At the start this was mostly from placer deposits, but the largest amounts were from a by-product of silver-lead ore.
 The largest deposits were found along the Taylor River, as well as the Tincup and the Washington Gulch districts.

 Before the railroad reached Gunnison in 1880, there was a debate as to which railroad line would claim the town as their territory.
 The D&RG and DSP&P were both battling for control over the area.
 This split the town into two sides, both disagreeing as to where the railroad depots should be placed in town.
 The "old" and "new" sides of town ended up agreeing to disagree and were happy to have any railroad come through town.
 Both lines ended up coming through town anyway, although the DSP&P shortly discontinued service to Gunnison.
 The D&RG was later reorganized as the D&RGW railroad and was a prominent line to Gunnison for about seventy years; it served as the primary means of transportation for the townspeople into the 1950s.

 Also in 1880, the cattle industry in Gunnison was established.
 Realizing the poor conditions for farming (with only about eleven inches of rainfall annually and the short growing season due to the high elevation and alpine environment) the local farmers turned to ranching and began breeding cattle.
 To do this effectively, they had to clear and level fields for grazing purposes.
 Irrigation ditches also had to be cut into the ground to properly irrigate the fields in order to grow hay for the horses and cattle.
-Many of these practices are still in use, which can be seen while driving through and around the town to the various ranches that are still in operation.
+Many of these practices are still in use, which can be seen while driving through and around the town to various ranches still in operation.